Keria (gamer)

 Ryu Min-seok (류민석; born October 14, 2002), better known as Keria, is a South Korean professional League of Legends player for T1.
 Throughout his career, he has won one League of Legends Champions Korea (LCK) title and three League of Legends World Championship titles.
 He also represented the South Korean national team at the 2022 Asian Games, earning a gold medal.

 Keria began his career as a trainee on DragonX in 2018.
 He competed as a starter for the team beginning in 2020 and reached the LCK Finals in the Summer Split.
 For the 2021 season, Keria signed with T1.
 He has reached the LCK Finals five more times, winning it in the 2022 Spring Split.
 Keria has reached the knockout stage in the World Championship in each of his first five years of play, making it to the quarterfinals in 2020, semifinals in 2021, finals in 2022, and winning the World Championship in 2023, 2024 and 2025.

-Keria's individual accomplishments include accolades such becoming the first support player to win the LCK regular season MVP award, two LCK regular season MVP awards in total, three LCK Supporter of the Year awards, one LCK Player of the Split award, and six LCK First All-Pro Team designations.
-Known for his diverse champion pool and exceptional mechanics, Keria is widely regarded as one of the greatest support players in the history of the game.
+Keria's individual accomplishments include accolades such becoming the first support player to win the LCK regular season MVP award, two LCK regular season MVP awards in total, five LCK Supporter of the Year awards, one LCK Player of the Split award, and six LCK First All-Pro Team designations.